KatAug/WebScrapingProject/README.md

 What was the biggest challenge of scraping the web site?

 Some of the challenges that I encountered were:
-  I had a "Unicorn Error"
+  I had a "Unicorn Error",
-  I couldn't use the next button icon (">") so the webdriver could move from one page to another At first I couldn't get the data that I was scraping into the csv file due to several errors
+  I couldn't use the next button icon (">") so the webdriver could move from one page to another, At first I couldn't get the data that I was scraping into the csv file due to several errors.

 What insight, if any, did you gain from the analysis and visualization of the laptop data?